uclahs-cds/metapipeline-DNA/README.md

 ## How To Run

-1. Creating a leading [`lead.config`](config/template_meta-lead.config) and a patient specific [`meta-pipeline.config`](config/template_meta-pipeline.config) file, using the template given in the links.
-The former `lead.config` takes the patient sample list, while the latter one defines the parameters, reference files, and resources configurations for each run.
+1. Creating a leading [`lead.config`](config/template_meta-lead.config) and a patient specific [`meta-pipeline.config`](config/template_meta-pipeline.config) file, using the linked templates.
+The former `lead.config` takes the input samples along with general parameters, while the latter defines the parameters, reference files, and resources configurations for each run and each pipeline.

-2. Create an [input.csv](inputs/template-inputs.csv) fille with path to the BAM files of each patient with both normal and tumor.
-For example patient, there must be exactly one sample that the `state` column is `normal`, while the other samples are `tumor`.
-It is then able to create each tumor with the only normal sample within this patient.
+2. Create an [input.csv](inputs/template-inputs.csv) or an [input.yaml](inputs/template-inputs.yaml) file with path to the input files of each patient with both normal and tumor samples.
+For each patient, there must be one sample where the `state` is `normal` and the other samples for that patient must be `tumor`.

-3. See the submission script, [here](https://github.com/uclahs-cds/tool-submit-nf), to submit your pipeline
+3. See the submission script, [here](https://github.com/uclahs-cds/tool-submit-nf), to submit your pipeline.

-> :warning: A low memory node (*e.g* F2) is sufficient for the leading job.
-Submitting the leading job to a F72 node is wasty!
+> **warning**: A low memory node (*e.g* F2) is sufficient for the leading job.
+Submitting the leading job to a F72 node is wasteful!

 ---